 2. Flying Dutchman Ultra Reverse Scroll Saw Blade

 The Flying Dutchman Ultra Reverse scroll saw blades may seem very pricey, but there is a reason behind the high cost.
-In fact, it is what our team prefers to use for high cutting speeds.
+In fact, it is what I prefer to use for high cutting speeds.
 This is because these pinless blades have every third tooth reversed, which prevents splintering and supports smooth cuts.

 If you’re looking for aggressively fast cuts, you won’t get much better blades for the job than a pinless reverse skip tooth blade.
 These milled blades give a sharper edge, and these Flying Dutchman blades in particular are crafted in Germany with top-quality hardened steel.